bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 00:27:27

-T-Bast, you wanted to bring up something about the features that are sort of slow to?
+Bastien Teinturier, you wanted to bring up something about the features that are sort of slow to?

-T-Bast: 00:27:33
+Bastien Teinturier: 00:27:33

 Yeah, just quickly and I think it's a general comment about how things are added to Lightning nowadays.
 A lot of the features that we are finally shipping now have been discussed for years.